msztolcman/sendria/README.md

 I think GUI should be redesigned, or at least few minor issues could be solved.
 Also, project requires some logo and/or icon.
 Again, do not hesitate to [mail me](mailto:marcin@urzenia.net) if you want and can help :)

+Also, if you have an idea how to enhance `Sendria`, [please fill the ticket](https://github.com/msztolcman/sendria/issues).
+Every idea, every feature request can help you, me and others!

 Configure Rails
 ---------------